eburdekin/flattable/README.md

  ### User Story 3:  As a User, I want a menu page displaying menu options

- -**Description**.
-Users shall have a menu page that gives them information about the menu options of the day with the option to update the menu.
+ -**Description** Users shall have a menu page that gives them information about the menu options of the day with the option to update the menu.